Posted: Fri 6th Oct 2023

 This unique position deserves its own approach to security.
 Simply repackaging a consumer product as a small business solution isn't adequate.
 For instance, it might offer no protection for servers, but many small businesses either use one or soon will.

 Unlike home users, your business needs to protect a number of devices easily.
 But it's likely you don't have dedicated IT teams or the time to wrestle with complicated software built for specialists.

-Choosing the right security software will allow you to feel relaxed and comfortable that your business is adequately protected, without the hassle of managing an expensive or overly elaborate security solution.
+Choosing the right cyber-security software will allow you to feel relaxed and comfortable that your business is adequately protected, without the hassle of managing an expensive or overly elaborate security solution.

 What cyber security software and tools should I use?

 There are so many security tools available, it can be hard to identify which ones are essential and worthy of your investment.
 Here are some of the main tools to consider to keep your small business protected.

 A VPN is an encrypted 'tunnel' through which your data can travel without third parties being able to view it or trace it back to your IP address.